 Cash received from investments in the period was £35.3 million (2013: £13.2 million).
 The increase in cash received compared with the previous period reflects the increase in the size of the portfolio and the longer period of account.
-Cash flow from operations of £30.6 million (2013: £12.9 million) covers cash dividends paid in the period of £15.8 million (excluding £4.3 million of scrip dividends) (2013: £Nil) by 1.9 times.
-The £30.6 million of cash flow from operations was after £5.7 million of scheduled repayments of project-level debt made by the portfolio project companies during the year (which contributes to NAV).
+Cash flow from operations of £30.6 million (2013: £12.9 million) covers cash dividends paid in the period of £15.8 million (excluding £4.3m of scrip dividends) (2013: £Nil) by 1.9 times.
+The £30.6m of cash flow from operations was after £5.7m of scheduled repayments of project-level debt made by the portfolio project companies during the year (which contributes to NAV).
 The interim dividend paid in March 2014 of 2.5p per share related to the first approximately 5 month period from IPO to 31 December 2013, rather than the usual semi-annual period.
-Adjusting for this anomaly, the cash dividend cover would have been 1.8 times.
+Adjusting for this anomaly, the cash dividend cover would have been 1.8x.